yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/going-beyond-sql/tablespaces.md

 ![Cluster Ping Latencies](/images/explore/tablespaces/cluster_ping_latencies.png)

 Given the impact of distance on node-to-node communication, it's beneficial to be able to specify at a table level, how its data should be spread across the cluster.
 This way, you can move tables closer to their clients and decide which tables actually need to be geo-distributed.
-You do this using YSQL tablespaces.
 Using tablespaces you can specify the number of replicas for a set of tables or indexes, and how each of these replicas should be distributed across a set of cloud, regions, and zones.

 ## Cluster setup

-The following example describes how to create the following:
+The example describes how to create the following:

 - A cluster that is spread across multiple regions across the world.
 - Tablespaces that specify single-zone, multi-zone, and multi-region placement policies.
 - Tables associated with the created tablespaces.

-In addition, the example demonstrates the effect of geo-distribution on basic YSQL commands by measuring the effect of various geo-distribution policies on the latencies observed while running INSERTs and SELECTs.
+In addition, the example demonstrates the effect of geo-distribution on basic YSQL commands by measuring the effect of various geo-distribution policies on the latencies observed while running `INSERT` and `SELECT` statements.
 The results can be seen in the following table:

 | Geo-Distribution | INSERT Latency (ms) | SELECT Latency (ms) |
 | :--------------- | :------------------ | :------------------ |